Expensify/App/STYLING.md

 );
 ```

-## Don't Go Style Fishing
+## How to Reuse Styles

 There are many styles in the `styles.js` file.
-It is generally a bad practice to grab style meant for a specific use case and utilize it for some other use case without changing it's name to make it more general.
-If we think we see a style that might be appropriate for reuse, but does not have a generic name then we should rename it instead of using it directly.
+It is generally a bad practice to grab a style meant for a _specific_ use case and utilize it for some other more _general_ use case without changing it's name to make it more general.
+If we think we see a style that might be appropriate for reuse, but does not have a generic name then we should **rename it** instead of using it directly.

 ```jsx
 // Bad - Reuses style without generalizing style name